 - Declination of coverage/claim denial: Sometimes, an insurer decides that an insured’s actions jeopardized a case so much they refuse to provide coverage.
 When appropriate, they decline coverage to the insured.
 If the insurer is considering paying a third-party claim, they inform the other parties that they will not pay because their insured’s coverage is no longer valid.

 - Declaratory judgment lawsuit: Sometimes, an insured’s inaction gravely jeopardizes the insurer’s rights.
 When this happens, they sometimes file a lawsuit asking for a declaratory judgment.
 A court looks at the evidence, evaluates the policy, and decides whether the insurer must honor the claim.

 Insurers do not like delayed accident reports.
 They also prefer not to become involved in court battles with their insured.
 Often, they simply work their way through the difficult issues and pay the claims anyway.

 If you have sustained major injuries in an accident and it is not your fault, you need a car accident injury attorney who offers unique solutions for resolving your claims.
 When you work with an attorney, they protect your legal rights and provide critical guidance and legal advice.
 When appropriate, they interact with your insurer, review any coverage issues, and take steps to recover compensation on your behalf.

-When you schedule a case review, you can talk to a lawyer about your accident, ask questions, and discuss your legal options.
+When you schedule a case review, you can contact an personal injury attorney in California about your accident, ask questions, and discuss your legal options.
 You decide when you are ready to move forward with your claim.